JoachimDunkel/connect_vpn_automation/README.md

 ## TODO

+### Setup gui

+Connect with py gui.
+handle connection status changes in the gui
+Make it stay running in the ubuntu top bar.
+Give it the power to stop the connection and so on.

+### Security issue

 At the moment a `configure_connection.yaml` file has to be added, that is excluded from version control.

 This is annoying to setup and forces users to have such a plain text file with their credentials on their hardrive